-This GBP800 million equivalent transaction is a securitisation of residential mortgages originated in the UK.
-Fitch Ratings ("Fitch") has assigned expected ratings to the notes to be issued by Paragon Mortgages (No. 7) PLC (the "issuer" or "PM7") as indicated at left.
+This GBP850 million equivalent transaction is a securitisation of residential mortgages originated in the UK.
+Fitch Ratings ("Fitch") has assigned expected ratings to the notes to be issued by Paragon Mortgages (No. 8) PLC (the "issuer" or "PM8") as indicated at left.

-The expected ratings are based on the quality of the collateral, available credit enhancement, the underwriting processes of Paragon Mortgages Limited ("PML") and Mortgage Trust Limited ("MTL"), as well as the servicing capabilities of Paragon Finance PLC ("PFPLC") in relation to the PML mortgages and Mortgage Trust Services plc ("MTS") in relation to the MTL mortgages.
+The expected ratings are based on the quality of the collateral, available credit enhancement, the underwriting processes of Paragon Mortgages Limited ("PML") and Mortgage Trust Limited ("MTL"), as well as the servicing capabilities of Paragon Finance PLC ("PFPLC") in relation to the PML mortgages and Mortgage Trust Services plc ("MTS") in relation to the Mortgage Trust mortgages.
 All four entities are wholly owned subsidiaries of The Paragon Group of Companies ("the Group").
 The expected ratings are also based on the capabilities of GHL Mortgage Services Limited ("GHLMSL") as stand-by administrator and the sound legal structure of the transaction.
-Credit enhancement for the class A notes will be provided by the subordination of the class B notes (10%) and a reserve fund of 2.2%, which will be fully funded at closing.
-The reserve fund will build up to 2.9% on the occurrence of certain arrears triggers.
+Credit enhancement for the class A notes will be provided by the subordination of the class B notes (10%) and a reserve fund of 1.90%, which will be fully funded at closing.
+The reserve fund will build up to 2.50% on the occurrence of certain arrears triggers.

-Approximately 62.6% of the loans to be sold into the trust were originated by PML, while 4.6% are mortgages originated by MTL.
-Some 18.88% of the mortgage trust will consist of loans originally part of the trust property for Paragon No. 1 ("PM1") and originated by PML, while 13.93% will comprise loans originally part of Finance for People No. 4 ("FFP4"), also originated by PML.
-Both PM1 and FFP4 were called in April 2004.
+Approximately 83.06% of the loans of the Provisional Mortgage Pool have been originated by PML, while the remaining 16.94% are mortgages originated by MTL.
+Some 14.45% of the mortgage trust will consist of loans originally part of the trust property for Paragon No. 2 ("PM2") and originated by PML, while 33.25% will comprise loans originally part of Paragon No. 3 ("PM3"), also originated by PML.
+PM2 was called in September 2004 and PM3 will be called in October 2004.

 In the context of residential lending, PML specialises in the origination of buy-to-let loans to "professional" landlords, defined as borrowers with at least 12 months' experience managing at least three rental properties.
-MTL specialises in lending to "emerging professional" landlords with between one and five properties in their portfolio.
-Some 97.21% of the loans in the reference portfolio are secured on investment properties belonging to such borrowers and the remaining 2.77% are on owner-occupied properties.
+MTL specialises in lending to "private investor" landlords, with between one and five properties in their portfolio.
+Some 98.65% of the loans in the reference portfolio are secured on investment properties belonging to such borrowers and the remaining 1.35% are on owner-occupied properties.

 The Group offers an array of financial products, ranging from personal, retail point of sale and auto loans to prime residential mortgages.
-This is the Group's seventh transaction in the Paragon Mortgages series.
+This is the Group's eighth transaction in the Paragon Mortgages series.